What Is The Gentle Parenting Approach?

 Gentle Parenting Challenges

-Although gentle parenting is helpful for many families, parents may encounter some challenges with this approach: First, some parents might be so focused on meeting their child where they’re at that it can be tempting to become overly permissive and allow all behaviors to play out without setting appropriate boundaries.
+Although gentle parenting is helpful for many families, parents may encounter some challenges with this approach: First, some parents might be so focused on meeting their child where they’re at, that it can be tempting to become overly permissive and allow all behaviors to play out without setting appropriate boundaries.

-Second, gentle parenting requires significant self-control as a parent, which could be too difficult for some parents with unresolved experiences or past trauma, or those who have a hard time regulating their own stress.
+Secondly, gentle parenting requires significant self-control as a parent, which could be too difficult for some parents with unresolved experiences or past trauma, or those who have a hard time regulating their own stress.

 In this case, it may be helpful to speak with someone, like an online therapist or coach, who can help you through those barriers so that you can be more present and attentive to your child.
-As a parenting coach and family therapist, I have found it helpful to work with many parents on their own reactions to their children and where that reaction comes from while implementing gentle parenting.
+As a parenting coach and family therapist, I have found it helpful to work with many parents on their own reactions to their children to determine where that reaction comes from while implementing gentle parenting.

 Gentle Parenting and Discipline

 Some people believe gentle parenting to be too “soft” and absent of discipline.
 However this is not the case!
-In fact, gentle parenting views discipline as a necessary tool to teach children not only how to behave but how to have good relationships with others.
+In fact, gentle parenting views discipline as a necessary tool to teach children not only how to behave, but how to have good relationships with others.
 After all, the word “discipline” means “to teach.”

 I once heard someone say, “the most important thing for your child to hear after ‘I love you’ is ‘I won’t let you’.”
-Gentle Parenting is just that: a balance of firmness and kindness.
+Gentle Parenting is just that: A balance of firmness and kindness.